From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Method

 \subsection{Attention Mechanism}

-Previous works have considered exploiting cross-attention and self-attention layers of text-to-image diffusion models for localization tasks~\cite{p2p, Mix-and-Match}.
+Previous works have considered exploiting cross-attention and self-attention layers of text-to-image diffusion models for localization tasks~\cite{Mix-and-Match, p2p}.
 However, they often apply these two attention layers separately without fully leveraging their internal correlations.
-We instead treat self-attention as the affinity matrix of different patches~\cite{affinitynet}, which conforms more to its essence than regarding it as the clustering feature~\cite{Mix-and-Match}.
+We instead treat self-attention as the affinity matrix of different patches~\cite{affinitynet}, which conforms more to its essence compared to regarding it as the clustering feature~\cite{Mix-and-Match}, as shown in Figure~\ref{fig:prop}.